jmestret/DOYPAColors/README.md

 ## Installation

-You can install `DOYPAColors` from `CRAN` by:
+You can install `DOYPAColors` from CRAN:

 ```{r}
 install.packages("DOYPAColors")
 library(DOYPAColors)
 ```

-or you can install the development version from this GitHub repository:
+or you can install the development version from GitHub:

 ```{r}
 if (!require("devtools"))